 To determine your boat’s value, you’ll need to:

-Selling your boat privately lets you manage the process while eliminating fees and commission costs, but it can be more time-consuming.
+- Decide whether to sell privately or commercially.
+You may wish to hire a broker to help sell your boat, especially if it’s a higher-cost watercraft.
+On the other hand, selling your boat on your own lets you manage the process while eliminating fees and commission costs, but it can be more time-consuming.

-To get an idea of the market value of your boat, you can use a price-checker tool or search for local listings of a similar make and model.
-Keep in mind that factors such as condition, age, and demand can significantly impact market value.
+- Determine market value.
+To get an idea of the market value of your boat, you can use a price-checker tool like JD Power or BoatTrader.
+Or, you can search for local listings of a similar make and model.
+Factors such as condition, age, and demand can significantly impact market value.

 A vessel’s average sales price may not accurately represent how much your boat is worth.
-If you’ve made extensive modifications, this could increase the value.
+If you’ve made extensive modifications, they could affect the value.
 Ensure you consider everything when calculating the sales price.

 Decide on an asking price and the lowest offer you’ll consider before you list.